Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 If they don't make the mark, then it's time to consider the next steps, which could involve termination.

-How to effectively manage the disciplinary process for positive outcomes really comes down to one main idea: think of it as a way to help people grow, not just as punishment.
+How to effectively manage the disciplinary process for positive outcomes really comes down to one main idea: think of it as a way to help people grow, not just as a punishment.

 Start by setting clear expectations, keeping records of everything, tackling issues head-on, providing support, and knowing when and how to take action.